Kia Motors eyes full capacity utilisation in India with slew of new models

 When asked to comment on sales expectations from the model, he added that the company is not looking at it from a volume point of view, but wants to showcase its prowess in terms of quality and luxury.
 The compact SUV model, which would be showcased at the Auto Expo and launched later during the year, would be more of a volume cruncher for the company, he added.

-On sales network expansion, Bhat said the company is already present in 165 locations across the country with 200 dealerships.
+On sales network expansion, Bhat said the company is already present at 265 touchpoints across 160 cities.
 Kia is now trying to consolidate in regions where it currently lags in terms of presence, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)